MisokralPanovic/qPCR-Analysis-Template/Reports/copy_number_gapdh_normalised_Example.md

 ## Processing Data

-wriet about what the fuck is happening
+write about what the fuck is happening

-equation for ddCt
+equation for ddCt for housekeeping (CHANGE ME!!!)

 ``` math
 \text{Relative Quantification} = 2^{\Updelta\Updelta \text{Ct}}